infinyon/fluvio/DEVELOPER.md

 export FLUVIO_BUILD_LLD=lld-11
 ```

-For previous version of ubuntu.
-Please see: https://apt.llvm.org.
+### Problem installing lld-11

+If you have problem installing `lld-11`, please see: https://apt.llvm.org.

 For ubuntu LTS 18.04: